adam-sokolowski/medium-web-components/README.md

 # lazy-load-content web compontnt
-Allows for contend provided as `slot` to be renrederd lazily
+Allows for content provided as `slot` to be renrederd lazily

 ## Properties